-This year’s honorees, from British Columbia, Washington, Oregon, and California, have worked to break new ground in relations between tribes and their federal, state, and provincial partners, as well as their counterparts in industry.
+The 2014 ILA honorees, from British Columbia, Washington, Oregon, and California, have worked to break new ground in relations between tribes and their federal, state, and provincial partners, as well as their counterparts in industry.
 They have worked tirelessly to protect ocean and salmon health, restore traditional foods through innovative resource management, and revive long-dormant cultural practices.

+Roberta Reyes Cordero of the Coastal Band of the Chumash Nation, is a cultural ambassador and conflict resolution professional.
+For nearly twenty years she has been actively pursuing ways to give tribal people a voice in coastal marine planning in California.
 Aided by her efforts, the Chumash Nation has reestablished a connection to its canoeing and seafaring roots, which has led to a resurgence of the Chumash language, the preparation of Native foods, creation of art, and a reestablishment of family connections among tribal members.
 Read more about Roberta’s work.

+Annita McPhee is an accomplished professional and leader who has demonstrated a strong commitment to advancing the economic prosperity of her Tahltan Nation people while protecting their lands and way of life in northwestern British Columbia.
 Annita has negotiated agreements with industry and the B.C.
 Government on revenue sharing and shared decision making, and helped to permanently protect the Sacred Headwaters region of British Columbia from resource development.
 Read more about Annita’s work.

+Eric J. Quaempts is director of the Confederated Tribes of the Umatilla Indian Reservation department of natural resources and a Yakama tribal member who has shown visionary leadership integrating traditional ecological and cultural knowledge with scientific practice.
 Building on almost 30 years of experience as a wildlife biologist, he has restructured his department around First Foods — water, salmon (fish), deer (large land mammals), cous (roots), and berries — which are deeply ingrained in tribal traditions and rituals.
 This has resonated with tribal community members, their partners, United States Tribes, federal and state agencies, and other indigenous communities, from Washington to Australia and Chile.
 Read more about Eric’s work.

 Roy Sampsel (Choctaw/Wyandotte) has made contributions to indigenous governance and environmental stewardship at the highest levels of the United States federal government.
 In rising to Deputy Assistant Secretary for Indian Affairs at the Department of the Interior, he worked on tribal rights protection and natural resource management and implementation of the Indian Self-Determination and Education Act.
 He also led the Columbia River Inter-Tribal Fish Commission.
 Roy recently stepped down as Director of the Institute for Tribal Government at Portland State University and today is president of a Portland natural resources consulting firm.
 Read more about Roy’s work.